 As students get prepared to become independent readers and writers, it is so important for them to master concepts of print like sentence segmentation.
 It will help prepare them to put spaces in their own writing between words, and it will help them to know when one word ends and the next word begins when reading.
 By addressing it explicitly and in a variety of different ways, we can set them up for later success in literacy.

-These activities are perfect for kindergarten and first-grade levels.
-They give them great foundational skills practice at home or in the classroom.
+These activities are perfect for kindergarten and first grade levels.
+They provide excellent foundational skills practice at home or in the classroom.